rackerlabs/rackspace-how-to/content/cloud-servers/memory-monitoring-and-management.md

 product_url: cloud-servers
 ---

-### How to view memory usage

 This article shows you how to check and monitor the memory usage of a Linux&reg; server.
-You need to consider many different things when managing memory use for a Linux server, but this article focuses on the following:
+You must consider many different things when managing memory use for a Linux server, but this article focuses on the following: